Author: Ron Graham

 Which is the better tabernacle?
 The earthly temple is inferior to the heavenly temple.

 Why then teach that Jesus is going to leave the true, spiritual, eternal, God-built tabernacle in heaven, and enter instead an earthly, physical temple re-built by man?

 Christ is now in heaven in the true tabernacle which is a more perfect and greater tabernacle.
 The earthly tabernacle and temple, beautiful as they were, are inferior.

 Shall Christ leave the perfect temple in heaven for a mere shadow of it on earth?
 No, and where we read in the prophets about the physical temple we understand it symbolises the spiritual.

 Which is the better priesthood?
-The Levitical earthly priesthood or the more excellent spiritual priesthood of Christ?
-It is undoubtedly the spiritual priesthood.
-Why then teach that the earthly Levitical priesthood will be reverted to?
+The Levitical (or other) earthly priesthood is inferior to the more excellent, spiritual, permanent priesthood of Christ.
+Why then teach that an earthly priesthood will be reverted to?

-The Hebrew writer holds that the earthly priesthood, like the earthly tabernacle, was a copy and shadow of heavenly things.
-Christ has obtained "a more excellent ministry" than the earthly priesthood (Hebrews 7:22-28, Hebrews 8:1-6).
+The Hebrew writer holds that the earthly priesthood, like the earthly tabernacle, was a copy and shadow of Heavenly things.
+As stated in the passage above, Christ has obtained "a more excellent ministry" than the earthly priesthood (Hebrews 7:22-28, Hebrews 8:1-6).